H-Studio logo

 Database-per-TenantHighHigh (optimisable)HighEnterprise, regulated industries

 Hybrid models combine Shared Schema for small customers with Database-per-Tenant for enterprise accounts.
-This B2B architecture strategy is particularly sustainable in practice because it addresses cost and compliance requirements at the same time.
-The technical challenge is designing the routing layer so tenants can migrate transparently between models.
+This is sustainable in practice because it addresses cost and compliance requirements at the same time.
+The technical challenge is a routing layer that lets tenants migrate transparently between models.

 Pro tip: Don't decide the tenancy model solely by your current customer profile.
 Analyse which customer segments you want to address in 18 to 24 months and plan the migration path from the start.

 1. Build observability in from the start.
-Latency, traffic, error rate and saturation are the four golden signals that enable solid architecture decisions.
-Without this data foundation, teams optimise based on guesswork.
+Latency, traffic, errors and saturation — the four golden signals — let you make architecture decisions on data, not guesswork.
+More on the operational layer in SaaS scaling: architecture, growth and best practices.

 2. Design tenant resolution efficiently.
 Every API request must resolve the correct tenant.
 That can happen via subdomain, header or JWT claim.
 A poorly designed resolution layer becomes a bottleneck at high traffic.

-4. Use Elastic Pools for cost control.
-Elastic Pools enable optimal resource use across tenant databases and smooth peak load without holding dedicated resources for every tenant.
+4. Use Elastic Pools or equivalents for cost control.
+They share resources across many tenant databases and smooth peak load without dedicating capacity to every tenant.

 5. Manage noisy-neighbor problems actively.
 When a single tenant impacts the performance of other customers through intensive queries, that's an architecture problem.
 Tenant-level throttling and separated resource pools are the countermeasures.